 In many ways, it’s easy to compare TikTok to Instagram — as both platforms encourage users to post videos.
 Sure, there are other similarities: they both feature dedicated pages to help users discover who to follow and see what’s trending.
 While both platforms support video, only on Instagram can you also post photos.

-With TikTok, it’s all about videos.
 While Instagram allows users to upload videos over a minute long, TikTok’s videos are a lot shorter.
 Each individual video is no longer than 15 seconds — although multiple clips can be edited together to create minute-long videos.

-Finally, as the user base of TikTok is on average younger than Instagram, there’s also a distinct difference in each platforms’ content.
+As the user base of TikTok is on average younger than Instagram, there’s also a distinct difference in each platforms’ content.
 On TikTok, the aim of most users is to go viral — so expect hilarious, meme-driven videos that are created to grab people’s attention.
 Once a user has uploaded their video, they can also add various filters as well as tracks from a huge music library.

 It’s these extra edits and additions that can help videos go viral.
 Alternatively, videos on Instagram usually aren’t so “in-your-face” and range widely from informative and educational content to AMAs and YouTube-style shopping hauls.